 Before starting any work involving the handling of food, staff should receive induction training in the workplace, to make them aware of food hygiene issues.
 They will need either written or verbal instruction in the essentials of food hygiene, which should cover personal hygiene, fitness to work, temperature control, cross contamination, cleaning procedures, labelling and any other safety instructions.

-Staff will also need further instruction suited to the type of they do.
+Staff will also need further instruction suited to the type of work they do.
 For instance, someone who only makes tea and coffee will require a lower level of training than someone who prepares and cooks food.
 You might also need to make special arrangements for staff whose first language is not English and those who have learning difficulties or literacy problems.

 Within four weeks of starting work, staff that handle any food must have hygiene awareness instruction from a competent person.
 The overall aim of hygiene awareness instruction is to develop knowledge of the basic principles of food hygiene.
 The topics covered may include: